 Funding - Doctor of Philosophy in Higher Education with a Concentration in Research, Evaluation, and Assessment

-Good news!
-Doctoral students receive four years of funding to cover tuition, along with a stipend for living expenses during the fall and winter semesters and Grad Care health insurance for the entire year.
+Doctoral students receive four years of funding to cover tuition, a stipend for living expenses during the fall and winter semesters, and Grad Care health insurance for the entire year.
 Health and dental benefits are available for you and your family members.
 The University of Michigan Benefits Office offers information about the benefit packages that we offer our PhD students.
 Students awarded this package receive a 20-hour-per-week assignment as a graduate student research assistant, graduate student staff assistant, or graduate student instructor.
 Student academic progress is reviewed annually by faculty and awards are contingent upon maintaining good academic standing.

 If you have questions about funding your education, send an email to cshpe.info @umich.edu.